roweeena/sei50-homework/Laurence Qi/week4/day5/rental_prop+/read_me.md

 	✔    "People" to many
 	✔    "Locations to travel to" to one

-TODO: add a breakdown of the travel time for each person.
 TODO: make a sort function for the apartments.
 TODO: use the images in the single_rental pages